CurveDocs/curve-docs/docs/autobribe/fee-splitter.md

 !!! description "`FeeSplitter.set_receivers(receivers: DynArray[Receiver, MAX_RECEIVERS])`"

     !!!guard "Guarded Method"
-        This function is only callable by the `owner` of the contract. todo: snekmate
+        This function can only be called by the `owner` of the contract.
+The contract uses the following Snekmate module for handling ownership: [:material-github: GitHub](https://github.com/pcaversaccio/snekmate/blob/main/src/snekmate/auth/ownable.vy).

     Function to set receivers and their respective weights of the collected crvUSD fees.
 When adding new receivers, one must include the current ones in the array of `Receiver` structs.
 The function will revert if the address is `ZERO_ADDRESS`, if the weight is 0 or greater than `MAX_BPS` (10000), or if the sum of the weights of all receivers does not equal `MAX_BPS` (100%).
 The weight is based on a scale of 1e5, meaning e.g. 100% corresponds to a weight value of 10000, and 50% would be a weight value of 5000.
 Additionally, when adding receivers with dynamic weights, they must support the `DYNAMIC_WEIGHT_EIP165_ID` as specified by EIP-165; otherwise, the function will revert.